 Mutations in particular genes may mean that a cell starts producing too many proteins that trigger a cell to divide.
 Or it stops producing proteins that normally tell a cell to stop dividing.
 Abnormal proteins may be produced that work differently to normal.

 The video shows how damage to the genes and chromosomes can make cells keep dividing.

 View a transcript for the video about how cancer starts.

 It can take many years for a damaged cell to divide and grow and form a tumour big enough to cause symptoms or show up on a scan.

 Mutations can happen by chance when a cell is dividing.
 They can also be caused by the processes of life inside the cell.
-Or they can be caused by things coming from outside the body, such as the chemicals in tobacco smoke.
+Or by things coming from outside the body, such as the chemicals in tobacco smoke.
 And some people can inherit faults in particular genes that make them more likely to develop a cancer.

 Some genes get damaged every day and cells are very good at repairing them.
 But over time, the damage may build up.
 And once cells start growing too fast, they are more likely to pick up further mutations and less likely to be able to repair the damaged genes.